-As other Australian states had done in the previous decade, Queensland introduced earlier closing times for pubs, but chose slightly more civilised eight o’clock closing, rather than six o’clock.
-Western Australia was the only state not to introduce early closing.
-Hotel trading hours were extended to 10pm in December 1941.
+As other Australian states had done in the previous decade, Queensland introduced earlier closing times for pubs but chose slightly more civilised eight o’clock closing, rather than six o’clock.
+Western Australia had a nine o’clock closing time.
+Queensland hotel trading hours were extended to 10pm in December 1941.